Installation

 HostObjects Quirks

-One of the reasons OP SQLite is so fast compared to the alternatives, is that it can return HostObjects via the executeWithHostObjects API, basically C++ classes exposed to the JS context.
+op-sqlite can return HostObjects via the executeWithHostObjects API, basically C++ instances exposed to the JS context.
+They are super fast to create at the cost of runtime access.
 However, this means some operations won't work.

 You can write single properties with scalars, for example: